ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 * Add the instrument hostname to NDX_INSTS or ALL_INSTS within JSON_bourne\webserver.py
 * Add a link to the main page of the dataweb to IbexDataweb/default.html?instrument=_instname_.
 This can be done in the C:\inetpub\wwwroot\DataWeb\Dashboards\redirect.html
 * Restart JSON_bourne on extweb (It is running as a service).

+## Release documentation

+- Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases))

+- **install** Check that the DAE is logging EPICS block (especially if this is the first time epics has been installed).
+See  [DAE troubleshooting](DAE-Trouble-Shooting) "No log files are produced ..."

+- **upgrade** Ensure that the screens shots you take match the updates system

+- Send release notes and actions that you have performed to the instrument scientist so they know what has been updated/installed (you may do this as part of the client install below).

+- Record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information))

 ## Deploying on NDXDEMO